Jyotsna0303/DSA/README.md

 6. N-bonacci number.
 Print first M N-bonacci number.
 I/P: N=3, M=8 O/P ( 0 ,0,1, 1, 2, 4, 7, 13) ( it is similar to fibonacci where N=2)
 7. Given an array of integers, find if it has an equibrium point.
 8. Given N ranges, find max appearing element in that range.
+9. Given an array arr[] of n positive integers.
+The task is to find the maximum for every adjacent pairs in the array.

 To Do
 2. Rotate an array- juggling algo left and right both rotation